kontorol/kmc-ng/README.md

 npm run start -- -o
 ```

-> Note: By default, the `src/configuration/server-config-example.json` file is configured against the Kaltura production server.
+> Note: By default, the `src/configuration/server-config-example.json` file is configured against the Kontorol production server.
 We advice you to check that the application works as expected using the default configuration before customizing it against your own server.
 >
 > when building for development purposes (`npm run build`, `npm start` or `npm run start`), a check is done to verify that file `src/server-config.json` exists, if not it is being created automatically with the content of `configuration/kmc-config-example.json`.
 This file is being removed when building to production.
 >